Term Life Insurance for a 30 Year Old

 When you reach your 30s, life is in full swing.
 If you’re like me, you’ve been in your home for a couple years, you have new kids on the way, and you’ve enjoyed a few pay raises at your job.
 You start being more financially conscious about your family need, and term life insurance becomes more of a priority.

-If you read the previous posts talking about buy life insurance in your 20s, you’ll see how the thought process can change.
+If you read the previous posts talking about buy life insurance in your 20s, you’ll see how the thought process can change and it is much different than purchasing life insurance for people over 50.
 When I bought my first term life insurance policy at the age of 26, I thought $250,000 was more than enough.
 Since at the time it was only my wife and I, it definitely was a good amount, but reflecting back I probably should have bought more.

 In my 30s, I welcomed the arrival of not only our first son but our second and third as well.
 After our first son arrived, it was only matter of weeks before I realized that I needed more life insurance.
 The thought of something happening to me and my wife having to not only run the household but also take care of our little son, I knew that I needed more.
 I immediately then got a quote for a $500,000 30-year term policy that brought my grand total up to $750,000.

 30 Year-Olds and Life Insurance Amounts – How do You Compare?

 How does this compare to you and your situation?
 First a couple things about where we live.
 We live in the Midwest, so the cost of living is relatively cheap.
 Our first home was a modest home, and our mortgage was only $109,000.
 For those of you who live in larger metropolitan areas, I realize it almost sounds like a joke.
 We had very little debt, so the house was our only major liability.
 At the time, $750,000 of life insurance coverage was more than ten times my income, so I felt we definitely had enough.